JBed/Lending_Club_Data_Analysis/ReadMe.md

 ###Part1-LASSO

-I use LASSO in the glmnet package to build a perdictor of loan sucess.
+Used LASSO in the glmnet package to build a perdictor of loan sucess.

 ###Part2-LDA

-I use
+used Latent Dirichlet allocation (LDA) in the RTextTools package to analyse the reasons people are borrowing money.

+###Part3-Final

+Used the LDA resulte as covariats in a new LASSO model.